jaggzh/esp8266-wifi-relay-auto-cycling/README.md

 ## Notes:

 * Make sure to install the ArduinoOTA library from the Arduino library manager.
-OTA does not work with the Arduino-packaged version.
+The ESP8266 OTA apparently does not work with the Arduino-packaged version.
 * Ignore all the files in reference/